Public-Health-Bioinformatics/cpo-pipeline/README.md

 ## Requirements

-I is expected that several bioinformatics tools are provided as tool-specific conda environments.
+It is expected that several bioinformatics tools are provided as tool-specific conda environments.
 Each environment is activated in turn by calling:

 ```
 source activate <tool-version>